Usage

 socket.
 This option implies the previous one.
 The default

-open this socket is enclosed in a chroot, you need to specify
+that will open this socket is enclosed in a chroot, you need

-an IP address (not a hostname) when using a TCP or UDP socket.
+to specify an IP address (not a hostname) when using a TCP or

 -c Enable the support of CDP protocol to deal with Cisco routers